YogevShani/tirgul3/README.md

 ## How to View the Project

-You can view the project live using GitHub Pages:
+You can open the project directly in your browser or view it using GitHub Pages:

 https://yogevshani.github.io/tirgul3/ex3solpart3.html

 ## How to Use

-1. Open the HTML files in any browser
+1. Download or clone the repository
-2. Review the structure and styling
+2. Open the HTML files in any modern browser
-3. Use this project as a reference for your next assignments
+3. Review the code and use it as reference for learning

 ## Notes

-This is a learning project and was created as part of practicing web development skills.
+This project was created for learning purposes as part of Tirgul 3.